Fourier analysis of many-body transition amplitudes and states: Introduction

-Since Weyl and Wigner \cite{weyl_theory_1950,wigner_group_1959}, group theoretical methods have had a long tradition in quantum mechanics --- including, but not limited to the description of quantum statistics.
-In the study of many-particle interference phenomena, previous works have made use of Schur-Weyl duality, which relates irreducible representations of the symmetric group to those of the unitary group \cite{adamson_multiparticle_2007,adamson_detecting_2008,rowe_dual_2012,tan_su_2013,deguise_coincidence_2014,tillmann_generalized_2015,moylett_quantum_2018,stanisic_discriminating_2018,khalid_permutational_2018,dufour_manybody_2020,spivak_generalized_2022,brunner_manybody_2023}.
+We will show that the Fourier transform over the symmetric group provides a natural framework to approach questions relating to many-body interference.
+In particular, we will use it to express many-body transition probabilities, to systematically assess the impact of partial distinguishability on the many-body dynamics, and to investigate cases of completely destructive interference generalizing the Hong-Ou-Mandel effect \cite{hong_measurement_1987,bouchard_twophoton_2021}.
+Since Weyl and Wigner \cite{weyl_theory_1950,wigner_group_1959}, group theoretical methods have had a long tradition in quantum mechanics---including, but not limited to the description of quantum statistics.
+In the study of many-body interference phenomena, previous works have made use of Schur-Weyl duality, which relates irreducible representations of the symmetric group to those of the unitary group \cite{adamson_multiparticle_2007,adamson_detecting_2008,rowe_dual_2012,tan_su_2013,deguise_coincidence_2014,tillmann_generalized_2015,moylett_quantum_2018,stanisic_discriminating_2018,khalid_permutational_2018,dufour_manybody_2020,spivak_generalized_2022,brunner_manybody_2023,geller_characterization_2024}.
 The originality of the present approach is that it makes no reference to the representations of the unitary group.
-The advantage is that we only need to work with the finite group $S_N$, whose irreducible representations can be computed once and for all \footnote{We use the Young Orthogonal representation as implemented in H. Pan's SnPy package \url{github.com/horacepan/snpy}.} as they do not depend on the dimension of the single-particle Hilbert space.
-The result, we hope, is a more transparent picture of many-particle interference.
+The advantage is that we only need to work with the finite group $S_N$, whose irreducible representations can be computed once and for all since they do not depend on the dimension of the single-particle Hilbert space.
+In practice, we use Young's orthogonal representation as defined in \cite{kondor_group_2008} and implemented in the SnPy package \footnote{H. Pan, SnPy package, \url{github.com/horacepan/snpy} (downloaded in June 2023)}.